cea-hpc/modules/doc/source/module.rst

 **MODULES_COLLECTION_PIN_VERSION**

  If set to **1**, register exact version number of modulefiles when saving a collection.
-Elsewhere modulefile version number is omitted if it corresponds to the explicitly set default version and also to the implicit default when **config** option *implicit_default* is enabled.
+Otherwise modulefile version number is omitted if it corresponds to the explicitly set default version and also to the implicit default when the configuration option *implicit_default* is enabled.

 .. _MODULES_COLLECTION_TARGET: